LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 ### Introduction

 The Outbound Reporting API provides a complete message journey of the conversation from start to finish.
 It provides a full end to end summary of messages/deflections sent, including how many actually got delivered by the messaging channel, how many were read and responded back by the consumers.
-This service stitches pre and post conversation events of every message/deflections and provide 360° analytical data to API clients.
+This service stitches pre and post conversation events of every message/deflections and provide full analytical data to API clients.

 ### API provides reporting for below services
 * Proactive Messaging 2.0